 We have been actively engaged in research and development in order to enhance our existing, and produce new, products.
-We have been engaged, utilizing Mr. David C. Olson, our President/Treasurer, in research and development activities related to the design, development and operation of our web site and, utilizing Mr. Olson together with Mr. Terry Romero, President of Sunstar 2000, in the design, development and operation of the line of model, template web template web sites that we offer.
-Currently there are no agreements between Mr. Olson and Mr. Romero or EasyWeb and Sunstar 2000 regarding ownership of any products or services developed as a result of the parties' collaborative efforts.
-We currently anticipate that any new products or services developed by Mr. Olson and Mr. Romero as a result of their joint efforts would be shared between EasyWeb and Sunstar equitably.
-However, because we have no formal agreement with Sunstar or Mr. Romero, any dispute between Mr. Olson and Mr. Romero or EasyWeb and Sunstar 2000 could have an adverse affect on our continued research development activities.
+We have been engaged, utilizing Mr. David C. Olson, our President/Treasurer, in research and development activities related to the design, development and operation of our web site and, utilizing Mr. Olson together with Mr. Terry Romero, President of Sunstar 2000, in the design, development and operation of the line of model, template web sites that we offer.
+However, during 2002 we terminated our relationship with Mr. Romero and Sunstar 2000 and are currently working with Mark Moline of Cinapsys.

+Currently there are no agreements between Mr. Olson and Mr. Moline or EasyWeb and Cinapsys regarding ownership of any products or services developed as a result of the parties' collaborative efforts.
+We currently anticipate that any new products or services developed by Mr. Olson and Mr. Moline as a result of their joint efforts would be shared between EasyWeb and Cinapsys equitably.
+However, because we have no formal agreement with Cinapsys or Mr. Moline, any dispute between Mr. Olson and Mr. Moline or EasyWeb and Cinapsys could have an adverse affect on our continued research and development activities.
 All of these activities have been performed by Mr. Olson free of charge to EasyWeb.
-Although, Mr. Romero has not received any cash compensation for these services, on December 20, 2001, we issued 100,000 options to Mr. Romero to purchase shares of our common stock at an exercise price of \$.25 per share in consideration for the various services he has provided to EasyWeb since October 2000.
-Accordingly, we have spent no cash on research and development activities during the period from inception on September 24, 1998, through December 31, 2001.
+Although, none of the third party suppliers have received any cash compensation for these services, on December 20, 2001, we issued 100,000 options to Mr.

+Romero to purchase shares of our common stock at an exercise price of \$.25 per share in consideration for the various services he provided to EasyWeb during 2001.
+Accordingly, we have spent no cash on research and development activities during the period from inception on September 24, 1998, through December 31, 2002.
 We will spend no funds on research and development until we are able to generate sufficient revenue from operations to pay for our research and development needs.
-Therefore, for the foreseeable future, Messrs.
-Olson and/or Romero will perform research and development, if any, to enhance our existing, and produce new, products at no out-of-pocket cost to EasyWeb.
+Therefore, for the foreseable future, Messrs.
+Olson and/or Moline will perform research and development, if any, to enhance our existing, and produce new, products at no out-of-pocket cost to EasyWeb.
 We have no research and development activities planned for the next twelve months or thereafter.